maxburian/SAXS_py3/doc/LeashDeveloperDoc.rst

 double clicking the cell will give the user a file system dialog to select a local file.
 This time we did not get a small widget that fits into the cell, we got a separate dialog.
 This means it is possible to launch any kind of fancy dialog from here.
 Think "mask editor", "powder diffraction calibration" anything you like.

 The ``"display": "MaskFile"`` field will cause another method to execute custom behavior.
 The ``setModelData`` method.
-In this case it will load the mask file and display the picturein another cell in the tree view.
+In this case it will load the mask file and display the picture in another cell in the tree view.

 The Image Queue